-In just 7 years there has been a £47 billion increase in charity assets under management.
+In just 7 years, charity investment management has been a £47 billion increase in charity assets under management.

 Essentially, these assets (excluding property assets) represents the surplus funds available to charities, which they do not need for immediate use, and have placed into investment to seek a better return to bolster the charity’s income in future years.

-By the end of 2017, over £108 billion assets in total were under management.
+By the end of 2017, over £108 billion assets in total were under charity investment management.

-With public expectations and attitudes shifting towards greater focus on transparency, and sustainability, it is becoming more important for charities to ensure they have robust processes, procedures and internal controls to ensure that the way they safeguard charity assets and invest surplus funds is in line with the charity’s objectives.
+With public expectations and attitudes shifting towards greater focus on transparency, and sustainability, it is becoming more important for charities to ensure they have robust processes, procedures and internal controls to ensure that the way they safeguard charity assets and invest surplus funds is in line with the charity’s objectives and the new normal.

 Here is our quickfire 5 step guide for charities considering investing their surplus funds.

 It is imperative for Charity trustees to know what financial investment they can make.
 Specific powers of investment may depend on its constitutional form (for example, whether a charity is unincorporated or a company).
 In addition, a charity’s governing document may place some conditions or limitations on the use of any power of investment.

 2. Ensure there is a defined operational process

 It is essential that before embarking head-on into a project of placing the charity’s assets into investments, trustees would benefit by having a clearly defined internal process of how they will oversee the assets which they place into investments, including how they will be selected and oversee the investment managers they engage with.

 3. Undertake active learning